JOTAMUNOZ/Getting-and-Cleaning-Data-Assigment/Code Book.md

 th emerge data set have 10299 (7352+2947) and 563 variables

-### 3.Extracts only the measurements on the mean and standard deviation for each measurement.
+### 3. Extracts only the measurements on the mean and standard deviation for each measurement.
 1. Use dplyr
 library(dplyr)
 2. subset with variables that contains the  string "mean" "std"